How to Recycle Halloween Pumpkins for Wildlife

 1. Compost Your Pumpkins

 If you’ve carved a jack-o-lantern, it may already be decomposing.
 Pumpkins are 90% water, which means they easily and quickly break down.
 This makes them a great addition to your compost pile.
 Prevent unwanted pumpkin plants by removing the seeds first (set seeds aside for #3 and #5).
 If you don’t have a compost bin or pile, check your local government, nearby farms, or community gardens to see if they collect old pumpkins.

 2. Make a Snack-o-Lantern

 3. Share Pumpkin Seeds With Wildlife

-Large birds and small mammals will eat pumpkin seeds if you offer them in your yard.
-Collect seeds from your pumpkins, before composting them, and let the seeds dry.
+Many birds and small mammals will eat pumpkin seeds if you offer them in your yard.
+Collect seeds from your pumpkins before composting them, and let the seeds dry.
 Please don’t add salt or seasoning is you’re going to offer them to the wildlife.
 Scatter the seeds outside or put them in a platform feeder.
 You can can also mix them in with birdseed in your feeders–just make sure the ports are big enough for the pumpkin seeds to fit through.
 You can even add them to your “snack-o-lantern” (see #2)!